pimsmath/k8s-syzygy-eks/kubespray.md

 tasks
 ```
   $ ansible-playbook -i ./inventory/mycluster/hosts.ini ansible/plays/k8s.yml
+  $ ansible -i ./inventory/mycluster/hosts.ini -b -m command -a 'reboot' all
 ```
+The final reboot is needed to pick up the new kernel installed in the k8s.yml playbook.

 ## kubespray

 ### Deploy
-If all has gone well, deploy from the kubespray directory with something like
+Our kubespray deployment is fairly vanilla, but since we've had problems with the docker storage backend we will use overlay2 (we have a 4.4 kernel).
+Be CAREFUL to use the right device in the config file below.

 ```
+  $ vi ./inventory/mycluster/group_vars/docker-storage.yml
+---
+docker_container_storage_setup_version: v0.6.0
+docker_container_storage_setup_profile_name: kubespray
+docker_container_storage_setup_storage_driver: overlay2
+docker_container_storage_setup_devs: /dev/sdb

   $ ansible-playbook -i inventory/inventory.ini cluster.yml -b -v
 ```

 The deploy can run for quite a long time (10-15 minutes) and will report status